Evenilink/KISS/ESOF-docs/Relatorio 2 - SoftwareProcess.md

 He can change wifi settings or bluetooth settings, but first he must access the phone settings.

-Finally, he can simply see the apps he has installed, and for that he can show the apps.
+Finally, he can simply see the apps he has installed.

 Since there are many settings that can be changed on a mobile phone, we’re only listing some of them.
 Listing all would be unnecessary for this work, because the use cases would grow quite a lot on size, growing always in the same way and without adding value to the report.

 ![Use cases diagram](Images/use_cases.png)

 (enlarge: right click -> open image in new tab)

 ### Domain Model